-The Platinum card currently earns 1 Qantas Point per dollar spent capped at $2,500 per statement period (will be reduced to 0.5 Qantas Point per dollar across all spend from 7 May onwards).
-The standard card earns 0.5 Qantas Points per dollar on all spend – but you’ll be paying an additional opt in fee of $30 annually to earn Qantas Points on the standard card.
+The both the Platinum and standard card now earns 0.5 Qantas Points per dollar on all spend – but you’ll be paying an additional opt in fee of $30 annually to earn Qantas Points on the standard card.

 There’s an annual points cap on both cards – with the standard card it’s 25,000 Qantas Points, and with the Platinum, 100,000 Qantas Points.

-If you choose to earn Jetstar Dollars then this is not changing and you’ll still be earning a simple $1 credit per $100 spent with the standard card, or $2 credit per $100 spent with the Platinum MasterCard capped at $2,500 per statement period, with $1 credit earned per $100 spent thereafter.
+If you choose to earn Jetstar Dollars then you’ll still be earning a simple $1 credit per $100 spent with the standard card, or $2 credit per $100 spent with the Platinum MasterCard capped at $2,500 per statement period, with $1 credit earned per $100 spent thereafter.

 The effective 2% return on spend in Jetstar credit on the Platinum MasterCard is actually quite good compared to many points earn options.